lukekyl/HellaFresh/spec.md

+To convert to OOJS:
-// class declaration
+- class declaration
-// class constructor (initialize in ruby (though sans persistence))
+- class constructor (initialize in ruby (though sans persistence))
-// look at each function or method, and decide if it is a "method on the prototype" (an instance method) or a "static method" (class method)
+- look at each function or method, and decide if it is a 1."method on the prototype" (an instance method) or a 2."static method" (class method)
+    1.  blahBlah(){

+        }
-    // static function blahBlah(){
+    2.   static function blahBlah(){

-    //}
-    //blahBlah(){

-    //}
+        }
-// then be sure that the variables you're dealing with are referred to properly -- creating JS objects and then calling methods on them, for example.
+- then be sure that the variables you're dealing with are referred to properly -- creating JS objects and then calling methods on them, for example.